skiets/technical_assessment/README.md

-now lets proceed in front end
-type npm install for dependencides npm run dev for run in http://localhost:****
+now lets proceed in frontend type cd frontend npm install for dependencides npm run dev for run in http://localhost:****